Foods Processed with Ultra-Smart Methods

 ignoring global warming and climate science.
 A few people can make a living

-just from their name, but in the process, RFK, Jr. is damaging the good image
+just from their name, but while doing that, RFK, Jr. is damaging the good image

 his father had.